Five Homemade Solutions Gets Rid of Unwanted Bugs without Chemicals

 Combine two cups of orange and/or lemon peels in four cups of water.
 Bring water to a boil, then let steep until cool.
 Pour liquid into a spray bottle.
 Spray on affected plants.

 5. Trap for flying bugs around your plants

 Have you ever walked into a room to admire your plants to see little bugs flying around them?
 Your first reaction may be to throw the plant out or get it outside.
 Instead of removing the plant from inside, get rid of the flying bugs with a sticky trap.

 Effective for flying bugs – including house flies.

-There are two method to do this.
+There are two methods to do this.

 Buy a flat or on a roll fly trap from the stores.
 Do not use fly traps that pull out of a container and spiral down.
 Cut small flat pieces of the flypaper and stick them on Popsicle sticks at the base of the plant.
-If you have several plants in one area and see flies buzzing from plant to plant you can also put a trap between them.
+If you have several plants in one area and see flies buzzing from plant to plant, you can also put a trap between them.